 - To me, its normal.
 I was born this way and have never known another way of life.
 I have to constantly remember that other people can’t read upside down or in a mirror easily.
 At the same time, I am acutely aware that trying to remember 742 is basically impossible and I need to write it down and double check.
 Most people make grocery lists so it never really seems that different to me.

-- In most case, being sensitive is the last thing we want.
 If I need help, I will ask for it.
-I would rather people just ask their questions than act like they need to treat me with kiddie gloves.
-Having gotten this far in life, I think I have proved that I can make it.
+I would prefer if people just openly ask any questions they might have about my situation, rather than act like they need to treat me with kiddie gloves, because you don’t.
+Having gotten this far in life, I have proved, at least to myself, that I can make it.

 While it can feel awkward to be categorize yourself along side those with more obvious challenges.
 However, at least for me, while I don’t need direct accommodations, I need to have health care with good prescription coverage as my ‘accommodation’.
 I annually have to go through an approval process to get my specific dosage approved even with good health care.
 This is pricey and can limit where I can work making it a very real inconvenience.
 I think the best gift I ever got was a keychain pill container which I use multiple times a week.
 It lets me take my medication regardless of where I am - in the fish room, a meeting, or headed to a class.